 Recently Issued Accounting Pronouncements.
 In 1998, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards (SFAS) No. 133, “Accounting for Derivative Instruments and Hedging Activities.”
 SFAS No. 133 establishes accounting and reporting standards requiring that every derivative instrument (including certain derivative instruments embedded in other contracts) be recorded on the balance sheet as either an asset or liability measured at its fair value.
 The statement requires that changes in the derivative’s fair value be recognized currently in earnings unless specific hedge accounting criteria are met.
 Special accounting for qualifying hedges allows a derivative’s gains and losses to offset related results on the hedged item in the income statement, and requires that a company must formally document, designate and assess the effectiveness of transactions that receive hedge accounting.

 In June 1999, the FASB issued SFAS No. 137 which deferred the effective date of SFAS No. 133 to fiscal years beginning after June 15, 2000.
 A company may implement SFAS No. 133 as of the beginning of any fiscal quarter after issuance, however, the statement cannot be applied retroactively.
 Enron does not plan to early adopt SFAS No. 133.
-Enron believes that SFAS No. 133 will not have a material impact on its accounting for price risk management activities or physical based contracts.
+Enron believes that SFAS No. 133 will not have a material impact on its accounting for price risk management activities but has not yet quantified the effect on its hedging activities or physical based contracts.

 19 QUARTERLY FINANCIAL DATA (Unaudited)